CodeNameTwister/Godot-IDE-Extension/README.md

  	* Show all saved Macros with `Alt + END`shortcut.

 * Refactor Tool Symbol Navigator:
-	* When you have a symbol selected in the editor, use `F12` for open the panel for find and view symbol references.
-	* When you have a symbol selected in the editor, use `F2` for open the panel for find and rename symbol references.
+	* Find References
+	  1. In the script editor, place your cursor on or select a symbol (e.g., a function or variable name).
+	  2. Press **`Shift + F12`**.
+	  3. The "Find References" panel will open at the bottom with the results.
+	* Rename Symbol
+	  1. In the script editor, select a symbol you want to rename.
+	  2. Press **`F2`**.
+	  3. In the dialog, enter the new name, review the previewed changes, and click **Rename**.

 * Editor Settings
 	* In Editor Settings (with Advanced option enabled) you can change any option of this plugin in `plugin/godot_ide` or neighbors plugins of Godot-IDE.
  	* All plugins have their configuration parameters defined in that section, even for inputs.

 ## How to contribute

 ### Submit issues